Be a Part of Our Musical Community

 Click the this link to see pics and vids of the rockin’ 2021 Summer Student Concert we had on the Ithaca Commons:

-Watch this video on playing songs with simple 3-string chords.
+If you are brand new to guitar, watch this video on playing songs with simple 3-string chords.

 This video explains how “implementation” and “integration” are central to our teaching philosophy.
 Implementation means how to use what you learn; integration is how to use what you learn in conjunction with all the other things you know.
 Using hammer-ons and pull-offs as an example, rock guitarists can be show how to immediately start using this technique, as well as join it up with a technique such as double-stops.